sergiovitale/MONet-SAR-Despceckling-CNN-Theano-implementation/README.md

  Vito Pascazio (vito.pascazio@uniparthenope.it)

 # License
-Copyright (c) 2020 Università degli Studi di Napoli "Parthenope".
+Copyright (c) 2020 Dipartimento di Ingegneria and Dipartimento di Scienze e Tecnologie of Università degli Studi di Napoli "Parthenope".

 All rights reserved.
 This work should only be used for nonprofit purposes.